clebert/batis/README.md

 ### Implementation status

-Below you can see the implementation status of the various Hooks provided by
+Below you can see the implementation status of the built-in subset of React
-React:
+Hooks:

 | Hook                                         | Status        |
 | -------------------------------------------- | ------------- |